-- Students who are tardy to school six times or more in one quarter will see a one-letter grade impact on their report cards in their Chapel grade. - Six (6) unexcused tardies equal one unexcused absence. - Six (6) tardies in a term, the School's communication system will generate an automated notification for every six (6) tardies (whether excused or unexcused).
+- Students who are tardy to school six times or more in one quarter will see a one-letter grade impact on their report cards in their Chapel grade. - Six (6) unexcused tardies equal one unexcused absence. - Every six (6) tardies in a term, the School's communication system will generate an automated notification for every six (6) tardies (whether excused or unexcused).

-Daily attendance and tardy records are available to parents on the School's communication system.
+Daily attendance and tardy records are available to parents on the School's communication system and printed on the student's report card each term.